MrAbdelaziz/Tradingview-Layout/README.md

 4 - change the __ID_PUBLIC_CHART_ with the id of the layout you want to clone

-5 - Boom! just like that :)
+5 - click enter , Boom! just like that :)